Form 8.3 - The Vanguard Group, Inc.: DS Smith PLC

 (a) Purchases and sales

-Purchase/sale Class of relevant security Number of securities Price per unit 10p ordinary Purchase 382 3.50 GBP 10p ordinary Purchase 21,912 3.51 GBP
+Purchase/sale Class of relevant security Number of securities Price per unit 10p ordinary Purchase 303 3.62 GBP

 (b) Cash-settled derivative transactions